 - The right person will encourage you to make decisions to live a healthy lifestyle by eating healthier foods and getting exercise.
 The right person will want to work with you to balance your work and personal lives.

 - Feeling as if you are the only one picking things up around the house or taking care of the kids can get old.
 The right person is willing to share in the responsibilities of your home and future children.

 - Finding the right person doesn't mean that the two of you won't have difficulties or differences to deal with.
 However, with the right person, you will know that the two of you will be able to work through the issues that could hurt your relationship.
 You should also believe that your partner would seek professional help if you both were unable to work things through on your own.

 The right person is honest with you.

-- The right person will trust you and not monitor your phone calls, or computer usage, or limit the amount of time you spend with others you care about.
+- The right person will trust you and not monitor your phone calls or computer usage, or limit the amount of time you spend with others you care about.
 You will know you are marrying the right person if your future spouse does not try to isolate you from your family and friends.
-You not only need to belong to family, friends, groups, etc., you have the right to do so.
+You not only need to belong to family, friends, groups, etc., but you also have the right to do so.
 The right person in your life will not try to control your life but will want to share a life with you.
-The wrong person will make you feel as if you have to walk on egg shells in order to keep peace in your home.
+The wrong person will make you feel as if you have to walk on eggshells in order to keep peace in your home.